taw00/dashcore-rpm/README.md

 # Dash Core for Fedora Linux<br />_...wallet, node, and masternode_

-**Important notice:**
+**Important notices:**
-* Dash Core RPMs:
-  - EL7 and Fedora Linux 29 and older users: migrate to Fedora Linux 31 or later.
-  - EL8 is currently functional, but I'm not targeting that build any time soon.
-Fedora is stable enough, and if you use the systemd configurations I provide, nodes become near bullet proof.
-  - Keep current with the latest Fedora.
+* For both Dash Core and Dash Masternode Tool (DMT), I no longer supply packages for RHEL/CentOS.
+* For Dash Core, use the provided systemd configuration.
+This makes nodes near bullet-proof, even on Fedora.
 * Dash Masternode Tool: DMT will remain Fedora-only! except for test builds.

-Dash Core 0.15 was released on Feb 19, 2020.
+* Dash Core 0.15 was released on Feb 19, 2020.

-* Fedora Linux 29 and older are EOL (end-of-life).
-* RHEL7/CentOS7 were dropped because the OS supplied libraries are simply far too dated.
+* Keep up with Fedora's release schedule: <https://fedoraproject.org/wiki/Releases>

 Fedora upgrades are easy (see available documentation in the "documentation" folder).
-RHEL/CentOS to Fedora or newer RHEL/CentOS should be performed as fresh installs.
+Legacy comment: RHEL/CentOS to Fedora or newer RHEL/CentOS should be performed as fresh installs.

 ---